Overnight shelter for youth aged 16-24.

 After everyone leaves, Bylaw and Public Works staff figure out what clean-up is needed to make the area safe for the public.

 If you own private land and people are camping there, you can ask Street Outreach for help.
 They will talk to the individuals and offer support.
-If that does not work, you can contact Kingston Police to speak with the individuals, and they may bring support workers from other organizations, such as Addictions & Mental Health Services.
+If that does not work, you can contact Kingston Police to speak with the individuals, and they may bring support workers from other organizations, such as Addictions and Mental Health Services.

 You are responsible for cleaning up your property.